Facebook Tracking Class Action Settlement is Sending Payments Again

 The Claim Form Asks for a Username: How Do I Find My Facebook Username?

 Facebook usernames help people find your public Facebook profile more easily.
-Your Facebook username will result in a public URL link that will look something like this:
+Your Facebook username will

 You can find your username by clicking on your user profile avatar in the circle on the top right: